 - ISO 14001 on environmental management (dealing with the compliance, social and health risks associated with untreated effluent discharge, pollution etc.);

 - ISO 50001 on energy management (dealing with the costs associated with inefficient use of energy);

-- OHSAS 18001 on occupational health and safety management [due to become ISO 45001 during 2016] (dealing with risks associated with accidents and deaths at work, unhealthy and unsafe working conditions or practices etc.).
+- OHSAS 18001 on occupational health and safety management [due to become ISO 45001 in 2018] (dealing with risks associated with accidents and deaths at work, unhealthy and unsafe working conditions or practices etc.).